Mastercard/mastercard-idservice-tp-reference-app/README.md

 25. Exit

 ### Use cases <a name="use-cases"></a>
-Main use cases in ID For Trust Providers Reference APIs are Personal Data Storage, SMS One Time Password, Email One Time Password, Document Verification, Initiate Authentications, Re-Authentication, Claims Sharing, Audit Events, User profiles.
+Main use cases in ID for Trust Providers Reference APIs are Personal Data Storage, SMS One Time Password, Email One Time Password, Document Verification, Initiate Authentications, Re-Authentication, Claims Sharing, Audit Events, User profiles.

-Below are the different APIs available in ID For Trust Providers Reference application:
+Below are the different APIs available in ID for Trust Providers Reference application:

 | Use case | Source Code | URL | Sample request | Sample response |
 |----------|-------------|-----|----------------|-----------------|